atrettel/lettsymb/README.md

 To use any symbol command from the standard library, you first must know its name.
 All names in the standard library follow a simple pattern:

 1. A letter denoting the type of the symbol.
+Different prefixes often require different arguments, optional and otherwise.

     - `d` for symbol of a dimension.
+The optional argument is the exponent.

     - `q` for the preferred symbol of a quantity.
+The optional argument is the label.

     - `a` for the alternative symbol of a quantity.
 Alternative symbols can be used when you need two symbols for a type of quantity or when another quantity uses the same symbol as the preferred symbol.
+The optional argument is the label.

     - `v` for the vector symbol of a quantity.
+The optional argument is the label.

+    - `c` for the component symbol of a vector quantity.
+The required argument is the dimension number.

     - `i` for the index notation symbol of a quantity.
+The required argument is the lower indices and the optional argument is the upper indices.

 2. The name of the concept in `CamelCase` (like `SpecificHeat` for "specific heat").
 Note that only ASCII letters are accepted, so "Damköhler number"